-On November 1, 2018, the Company completed a transaction to sell all of its shares in its packaging manufacturing facilities ("Polybottle Group") included as part of its North American segment, for \$22,267 (29,443 Canadian dollars ("CAD")), including working capital adjustments.
-The Company realized a gain of \$14,073 from this transaction.
+On November 1, 2018, the Company completed a transaction to sell all of its shares in its packaging manufacturing facilities ("Polybottle Group") included as part of its North American segment, for \$22,267 including working capital adjustments.
+The Company realized a \$14,073 gain from this transaction.